Keeping an eye out keeps fire out

-We have had 4 months without any heavy rain as well as extremely high temperatures.
-The forest and the peat that lies underneath is like a tinderbox – so a still smouldering cigarette or even resting a BBQ on the ground is setting light to natural fuel.
+We have had an extraordinarily dry few weeks this Easter.
+Lack of rain, coupled with high temperatures and strong winds mean that we are only one misplaced BBQ, a casually tossed aside cigarette or one careless campfire away from a forest or moorland fire catastrophe.
+The forest and the peat that lies underneath is like a tinderbox.
 Lighting anything is dangerous – there is no such thing as lighting just a small fire.
 This danger will continue until the ground is thoroughly soaked.

-Rothiemurchus Rangers are helping to safeguard some of the most important natural heritage in Scotland as they have for over 40 years and they need your help; the risk of severe fires developing is extremely high at the moment.
-As we have seen in the recent fires at Golspie and Saddleworth, if the beautiful, ancient forest was to catch alight, the consequences for our wildlife, tourism as well as to the health and livelihoods of many thousands of people living in and visiting the wider area could be serious and long lasting.
+Rothiemurchus Rangers are helping to safeguard some of the most important natural heritage in Scotland and we need your help.
+There is an extreme risk of severe fires developing.
+As we have seen in the recent fires in Moray, the Isle of Bute and Marsden Moor, if the beautiful, ancient forest was to catch alight, the consequences for our wildlife and visitors as well as to the health and livelihoods of many thousands of people living in the this area would be serious and long lasting.

-A lot the fire sites the Rangers clear up are pointed out by members of the public.
-We are very grateful to the local community, as well as visitors from further afield, for helping make sure Rothiemurchus remains one of the most naturally beautiful, wild and enjoyable places for people to visit and wildlife to thrive.
+Many of the fire sites the Rangers clear up are pointed out by members of the public.
+We are very grateful to the local community, as well as visitors from further afield, for helping make sure Rothiemurchus remains one of the most beautiful, wild and enjoyable places for people to visit and wildlife to thrive.

 What to do if you see a fire

 If you spot a fire, however small, call 999 immediately.

 Please also let our Countryside Rangers (or any member of staff) know about any extinguished fire sites you come across.

 Rothiemurchus Centre (daily 9.30 am – 5.30 pm): 01479 812345

 Duty Ranger (daily 9.00 am – 5.30 pm): 07887 648675